 Breast Implant Complications

-Dr Margaret Anderson will discuss your surgery in detail with you at our Adelaide
+Dr Margaret Anderson will discuss your surgery in detail about Breast Implant Complications with you at our Adelaide

 Less than 2% especially if a bloodless technique is used and blood thinners (Aspirin, Ibuprofen, Fish Oil and herbals) are stopped pre-operatively for at least two weeks.